-Brothers Peter and Anton Stastny changed the hockey landscape forever when made the trip to North America on Aug.
+Brothers Peter and Anton Stastny changed the hockey landscape forever when they made the trip to North America on Aug.
 24, 1980.
-Following a 4-3 loss to the Soviet Union, in Innsbruck, Austria, the Stastny brothers left the Czechoslovakian national team and deflected to Canada.
-With the help of Quebec Nordiques’ owner Marcel Aubut, Peter, Anton and Peter’s wife Dariana leave Vienna and land in Montreal.
+Following a 4-3 loss to the Soviet Union, in Innsbruck, Austria, the Stastny brothers left the Czechoslovakian national team and defected to Canada.
+With the help of Quebec Nordiques’ owner Marcel Aubut, Peter, Anton, and Peter’s wife Dariana leave Vienna and land in Montreal.

 Peter went on to play for both the New Jersey Devils and St. Louis Blues before retiring in 1995.
 His two sons.
-Jan and Paul, have both played in the NHL.
-Yan played in 91 games for the Edmonton Oilers, Bruins and Blues.
+Jan and Paul have both played in the NHL.
+Yan played in 91 games for the Edmonton Oilers, Bruins, and Blues.
 Paul has enjoyed a very successful NHL career after being drafted by the Colorado Avalanche in 2005.
-He is currently with the Vegas Golden Knights, playing in the second round of the Stanley Cup playoffs.
+He is currently with the Winnipeg Jets.

 Odds & Ends